ItzCandra23/scoreboard-x/README.md

 # Scoreboard-X

-This is a scoreboard plugin for [BDSX](https://github.com/bdsx/bdsx).
-You can add or create addons for your scoreboard and you can customize your own scoreboard.
+This is a scoreboard plugin like [scorehud](https://poggit.pmmp.io/p/ScoreHud) in [PMMP](https://github.com/pmmp/PocketMine-MP) but this plugin is for [BDSX](https://github.com/bdsx/bdsx).
+You can customize the scoreboard as you like and you can add addons in this plugin for your scoreboard.

 ![Preview](https://github.com/ItzCandra23/scoreboard-x/blob/main/resources/mini_preview.png)